Data Science Practicum Pathway: DSBA 6390

 The Data Science Practicum Pathway: Three Phases

-Phase 1: Pre-Practicum Preparation
+Phase 1: Readiness Assessment

 • Confirm Eligibility: Ensure all prerequisites and credit-hour requirements are met.